-- Reply to content on other social media profiles and blogs that’s related to your industry.
+- Reply to content on other social media profiles and blogs that are related to your industry.

-Gather as much information as you can from everyone on your staff so that the content (at least in a broad sense) can be strengthened by all your players.
+Gather as much information as you can from everyone on your staff so that all your players can strengthen the content (at least in a broad sense).
 Pulizzi cites the example of the HR outfit Kelly Services, which has their sales team publish content through their personal LinkedIn profiles.